ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

 #### Device identity is inconsistent

-If your device ID in Pelion Device Management is inconsistent over a device reset, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
+If your device ID in Device Management is inconsistent when your device resets, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
 Typically, this is because the device cannot access the Root of Trust stored in SOTP.

 One way to verify this is to see if the storage is reformatted after a device reset when `format-storage-layer-on-error` is set to `1` in `mbed_app.json`.
 It would appear on the serial terminal output from the device as: